-There are always people looking for freelance work, and the more that others know about you, the more likely you will get referred to projects.
+There are always people looking for freelance work, and the more others know about you, the more likely you will get referred to projects.

-You can grow your network by doing things like attending conferences and meet-ups, getting yourself out into the community and meeting other people who do similar work to you.
+You can grow your network by doing things like attending conferences and meet-ups, getting yourself out into the community, and meeting other people who do similar work to you.

 Not only will it help you find new business, but it will allow you to grow as a freelancer and meet new, interesting people.
 You can learn a great deal from others in the same space.
-With a quickly-adapting world, the best freelancers are always picking up new skills and staying up-to-date with the latest trends.
+In a quickly-adapting world, the best freelancers are always picking up new skills and staying up-to-date with the latest trends.

 Learn beneficial networking.

 Even if you are living abroad or in an obscure location, there are ways to grow your network through social media groups, Twitter, and cold emails.

 5. Find business through as many channels as possible.

 You also have to set up strong revenue streams for yourself and be aware that those might change over time.

 The more channels that you have to find new business, the more you will be able to earn.
 Beyond organic referrals, this can include joining freelancer sites, doing cold outreach, and putting advertisements in clever locations (like entrepreneur-heavy cafes, for example).

 Some of the best cold outreach techniques involve finding a particular niche of people or companies that you know you will be able to help.